 Green Shift's functional and reporting currency is the Canadian Dollar and major purchases are transacted in Canadian Dollars.
-As of September 30, 2022, the Company funds certain operations, exploration and administrative expenses in Colombia on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
-The Company maintains US Dollar bank accounts in Canada and Barbados, Colombian Peso accounts in Colombia.
-The Company is subject to gains and losses from fluctuations in the US Dollar, and the Colombian Peso against the Canadian Dollar.
+As of December 31, 2022, the Company funds certain operations, exploration and administrative expenses in Colombia and Argentina on a cash call basis using US Dollar currency converted from its Canadian Dollar bank accounts held in Canada.
+The Company maintains US Dollar bank accounts in Canada.
+The Company maintains US Dollar, the Colombian Peso and Argentinean Peso against the Canadian Dollar.